-For a long time I thought this is what would honor God and help me become more like Jesus.
+For a long time I thought this is what would bring honor to God and help me become more like Jesus.
+In my early years of ministry, when I was young and stupid, I thought helping people to “look like this” was making disciples.
 But look again; these are behavior traits not of Jesus’ disciples, but of His chief opponents, the Pharisees.

-I’m convinced that real-life discipleship (becoming more like Jesus in character and attitude) is what happens between the gathering times at church.
+I’m convinced that real-life discipleship (becoming more like Jesus in character and attitude over a lifetime) is what happens between the gathering times at church.
 What are people like at home, at school, in the lunchroom, in the office, on dates, at parties, in the locker room, in the boardroom, on the computer, or the after-school job?
 What are they like when no one is looking?
 Do they demonstrate unconditional love, joy, peace, patience, concern for others, kindness, servanthood?

 Basically, what we need is to develop what I call a firsthand faith.
-This is not faith inherited from parents, or Sunday school teachers or the pastor, but we take ownership of our own faith.
+This is not faith that is inherited from parents, or Sunday school teachers, or the pastor, but we take ownership of our own faith.
 Once faith becomes firsthand, it transforms into a conviction that will not be swayed by competing worldviews or other religions.
-Is there little wonder why teenagers often leave the faith when they leave home, or graduate God after they graduate high school?
+Is there little wonder why teenagers often leave the faith when they leave home, but also graduate God after they graduate high school?